-Everyone must feel where they live is the wettest place in the UK which is why so many have FloodSax sandless sandbags, but which city actually holds this dubious title the rainiest city in the UK?
+Many people must feel where they live is the wettest place in the UK which is why so many have FloodSax sandless sandbags to protect their homes and businesses 24/7, but which city actually holds this dubious title the rainiest city in the UK?

 Well, radio experts Blaupunkt looked at both the average annual rainfall in mm and the average number of days of rainfall for each city in the UK and included data going back to 1981 to work out which cities are the wettest.